flyingtoaster0/thundr/README.md

 Contributing
 ============

 Contributions are welcome to this project (especially from Lakehead students).
-Before you being development, you'll need to install a few things.
+Before you begin development, you'll need to install a few things.

 ####Prerequisites

 - Git - There are a ton of different ways to get Git, and it varies per platform.
 If you're on a mac, the easiest way is to install [Xcode](https://developer.apple.com/xcode/) (which you've probably already done), and install Xcode's command line developer tools.
 To do this, open up a terminal, run the command `gcc`, and you'll be prompted to install the command line developer tools.
 - [Ruby](https://www.ruby-lang.org/)
 - [Ruby on Rails](http://rubyonrails.org/)
-- [Postgres](http://www.postgresql.org/) or for Mac users, [Postgres](http://postgresapp.com/)
+- [Postgres](http://www.postgresql.org/), **or for Mac users,** [Postgres](http://postgresapp.com/)

 ####Getting up and running

-First, you'll need to install all the dependecies.
-Try to run bundle install and see if nokogiri fails to install:
+First, you'll need to install all the project dependencies.
+Try to run `bundle install` and see if nokogiri fails to install:

 ```bash
 $ cd thundr